 Also, I kind of wanted to mimic an edge of crust around the edge of a pizza, so I took some single sheets of phyllo dough, brushed them on one side with olive oil and then rolled them up!

 If you have any edges overhanging, don’t chop them off!
 Just kind of roll them inside the dish to make the crust a bit thicker.
 If you’re using the rolled edge thing above, line the edge of the pan with those rolled phyllo sheets.

 Brush the entire thing (including the edges) with olive oil and then poke some holes in the dough with a fork to let steam escape.

 At some point, you’ll need to prep your other ingredients like slicing your onion, chopping the roasted pepper and grating the cheese!

 Finishing the Spanakopizza

 After you brush your crust with olive oil, crumble all of your spinach mixture in the bottom.
 Try to spread it out evenly, but you probably won’t have enough to cover the entire surface.
 That’s fine!
 Think of it more like a topping rather than a filling.

 Next, add your mozzarella.
 I only used 1/2 pound of mozzarella for my entire pizza.
 You could definitely do more if you want, but I thought it was a good light amount of cheese.

-Then sprinkle on your onions, roasted peppers, and fresh spinach.
-The fresh spinach will crisp up a bit on the surface and give a good contrast to the other spinach in the feta mixture.
+Then sprinkle on your onions and roasted red peppers.
 Sprinkle on some red pepper flakes if you want a bit of heat also.

 Make sure to cut your pizza BEFORE you cook it.
 The phyllo dough is very flaky and it’s a lot easier to cut it prior to cooking it.